zandershah/notes/music140.md

 - Develops an efficient way of creating music, **divisions of labour** (composer, lyricist, publisher, publicity, performers).
 Allows for quality control and efficiency.
 - Lyric style is still the same as before, idealized romance.
 - Music is made to be aasy to play / sing.
 AABA musical form.
+    - Specifies the melody.

+Example: "Somewhere Over the Rainbow" (Arden / Harburg 1939)

+There was no focus on singer at this time, more on songs.
+Popular songs were not linked to an artist.
+There is also no distinction based on age (e.g. people of all ages would like big bands).

+# North American Slave Trade
+> (1619 - (1863) 1865)

+Example: "Work Song - Old Alabama" 1947
+- There were no recordings of slave work songs, this one is a prison work song.
+- Used to pass time / set pace / coordinate work.
+- **Song Leader**: Worked with many small pieces of songs and put them together in real time.
+    - Two lines, guess which one it will be.
+More interactive than just repeating the same song.

+## African Retentions
+1. Interest in percussion and distorted timbres.
+    - Shows emotion and dedication.
+2. Values in the Ecstatic and the Cathartic.
+3. Use of **Riffs**: Small self-contained musical gesture that repeats, becoming the basis for a longer composition.
+4. Use of *call and response*.
+    - Energy flow.

+## Post Slavery
+> (1865 -)
+- Institutionalized racism.
+- Acceleration of rural-to-urban shift.
+- New form of music appears during the late 1800s.
+- Ragtime and Jazz.
+    - Urban stypes, incorporated into popular music.
+- Centers close to the Mississipi river.

+## Country (Rural) Blues
+> Blues is a broad term.
+- Wandering musicians.
+- Male vocalist, with acoustic guitar.
+- Plaintive vocal sound (lament).
+- Themes include: travel, economics, love.

+### Musical Form
+- 12 measure phrases.
+No other styles specified length.
+- a-a-b lyric pattern.
+- Call and response between guitar and voice.
+- Early Blues performers made use of *floating pool of verse* (not formally writing out song).

+Example: "Travellin' Blues" (Blind Willie McTell 1929)
+- First blues recording in the 1920s.
+- Closer to folk music because lacks *self-awareness*.

+Example: "Sweet Home Chicago" (Robert Johnson November 1936)
+- Defined standards for blues guitar.
+- Only made two sets of recordings (November 1936 / June 1937).
+- Standardized performance, very different from Blind Willie McTell.
+- First steps of African American Culture being a major influence.